bdastur/notes/aws/readme.md

 * Note that ST1 and SC1 cannot be used as Root volumes.
 * HDD, magnetic - standard can be used as Root volume.
 * Termination protection is turned off by default, you must turn it on.
-* Default action for the root EBS volume is to be deleted when the instances is terminated.
+* Default action for the root EBS volume is to be deleted when the instance is terminated.

 **Protecting data:**